Updated on September 11, 2018.

-I’m fortunate that when I have to work with survey data that is not well-coded I can take out my trusty copy of Alteryx Designer and get my data “just so.”
+I’m fortunate that when I work with survey data that is not well-coded I can take out my trusty copy of Tableau Prep, EasyMoprh, or Alteryx Designer and get my data “just so.”

-But what if you don’t have a copy of Alteryx?
-Or what if you want to use Qualtrics’ new Web Data Connector and don’t have the ability to insert a data prep tool within your workflow?
+But what if you don’t have a copy of one of these data prep tools?
+Or what if you want to use Qualtrics’ or SurveyMonkey’s Web Data Connector and don’t have the ability to insert a data prep tool within your workflow?

 In this blog post we’ll see how you can get Tableau to address the problem.
 Specifically, we’ll see how to work with check-all-that-apply questions where the data has been coded as 1s and blanks instead of 1s and 0s.